poovarasansivakumar2003/VideoDownload/README.md

 ## Notes

-- Only public Facebook videos are supported.
+- Only public Youtube, Instagram and Facebook videos are supported.
 - This app is for educational purposes.

 ## License